begin with a free consultation (949) 870-3800

 At Bentley & More LLP, our mission is to give injury victims a voice in these difficult situations.
 Our experienced team of Orange County premises liability lawyers is dedicated to helping clients throughout Southern California receive the legal support they need to move forward with confidence.

-Fast Action and Detailed Investigation from the Start
+Fast Action and Detailed Investigation From the Start

 A successful premises liability claim often depends on how quickly your legal team can gather and protect evidence.
 Hazards are often cleaned up or fixed shortly after someone gets hurt, and important video footage might be erased within days.
 That is why our process begins with an immediate and thorough investigation.